 Guarantee Credit is calculated by comparing your income with a set figure (the 'Appropriate Minimum Guarantee').
 If your income is less than this amount, you're paid the balance as Guarantee Credit.
-The Appropriate Minimum Guarantee is a standard rate of £201.05 a week if you're a single person and £306.85 a week for a couple.
-If your weekly income is less than this, Guarantee Credit will top it up to this amount.
+The Appropriate Minimum Guarantee is a standard rate of £218.15 a week if you're a single person and £332.95 a week for a couple.